Tinkerforge/doc/en/source/Software/Brick_MQTT_Proxy.rst

   sudo apt-get install mosquitto mosquitto-clients

-Afterwards start the Brick MQTT proxy and execute the following examples.
-The structure is described :ref:`below <topics_and_payload_structure>`.
+Afterwards start the Brick MQTT Proxy and execute the following examples.
+The structure is described :ref:`below <brick_mqtt_proxy_topics_and_payload_structure>`.
 Keep in mind to change the UID in the path to that of your Bricklet.

 .. code-block:: bash